Sinhala script: Structure

-Most phonemes of Sinhala can be represented by a śuddha letter or by a miśra letter, but normally only one of them is considered correct.
+Although most phonemes of Sinhala can be represented by a śuddha letter or by a miśra letter, normally only one of them is considered correct.
+Additionally, the śuddha set itself contains both ḷ and l, as well as ṇ and n, and neither pair is distinctive in Modern sinhala.
 This one-to-many mapping of phonemes onto graphemes is a frequent source of misspellings.

 While a phoneme can be represented by more than one grapheme, each grapheme can be pronounced in only one way, with the exceptions of the inherent vowel sound, which can be either [a] (stressed) or [ə] (unstressed), and "ව" where the consonant is either [v] or [w] depending on the word.
-This means that the actual pronunciation of a word is almost always clear from its orthographic form.
+This means that the actual pronunciation of a word is almost always clear from its spelling.
 Stress is almost always predictable; only words with [v] or [w] (which are both allophones of "ව"), and a very few other words need to be learnt individually.